 Unfortunately, there are no campgrounds within the park that can accommodate RVs or vehicles.
 However, with a Harvest Hosts membership or nearby campground reservation, RVers can still enjoy the park and have a place to retire for the night.

 Located just twenty-five minutes from Congaree National Park, Magnolia Campground is a local favorite.
-This full hookups campground is also located just fifteen minutes from downtown Columbia and strives to provide campers with a quiet atmosphere.
+This campground has full hookups (including 30 amp service, 50 amp service, and sewer hookups) and is also located just fifteen minutes from downtown Columbia and strives to provide campers with a quiet atmosphere.

 Some RVers prefer to camp in state parks due to the beautiful, naturistic views.
 Poinsett State Park is no exception.
 This campground offers partial hookups sites, on-site restrooms with showers, and a picnic table and fire ring at each campsite.
 There is also a dump station located in the campground.
 This campground is located just under forty-five minutes from Congaree.

 Sweetwater Lake Campground offers full hookups about forty-five minutes north of the park.
 The best perk here is that all sites are lakeside!
 There are restrooms and showers available on-site, and guests are permitted to use the lake for fishing or any other water activities.